 If you know that you will require the above before your appointment, bring a friend or family member to your appointment with you.

 What Other Activities Should Be Avoided?

-It is important to take it easy after getting root canal therapy near you.
+Taking it easy after getting root canal therapy near you is important.
 Here are some things you should keep in mind: